-irse Summary Info rmation 1 Course Title BSc (Hons) Quantity Surveying 2 BCU Course Code UCAS Code US0712 K240 3 Awarding Institu tion Birmingham City Un iversity 4 Teaching Institut (if different from poi 5 Professional Statutory or Regulatory Body (PSRB) accreditation (if applicable) Royal Institution of Chartered Surveyors Chartered Institute of Building 3 Course Descript tion Want a career in the construction industry?
+Cou Course Summary Information

+1 Course Title BSc (Hons) Quantity Surve eying

+2 BCU Course UCAS Code US0712 K240

+Code

+3 Awarding Institution Birmingham City University 1

+4 Teaching Institution(s)

+(if different from point 3)

+5 Professional Statutory or Royal Institution of Charter ed Surveyors

+Regulatory Body (PSRB) Chartered Institute of Build ing

+accreditation (if a applicable)

+6 Course Description

+Want a career in the construction industry?
 Study our BSc (Hons) Quantity Surveying degree course at Birmingham City University.
 We are an RICS approved Partnership Centre so you can be confident that we'll prepare you for a flourishing career.

-With our quantity surveyor training, you will work collaboratively with tutors, practitioners, theoris and designers who will equip you with everything you need to help shape the future of the built environment.
+With our quantity surveyor training, you will work collaboratively with tutors, practitioners, theorists and designers who will equip you with everything you need to help shape the future of the built environment.

 What's covered in the course?

-Today's construction industry is facing the challenges of globalisation, of demanding clients and a complex regulatory framework.
-The growing in and integrated delivery plays an increasingly important role in the indust This surveying degree will give you the skills to deal with these challeng With innovation at the core of the course, you will learn through creative working with our industrial partners.
-You'll also develop the intellectual a competencies required by professional bodies such as the Chartered In (CIOB) and Royal Institution of Chartered Surveyors (RICS).
-The growing importance of technology rough creative problem solving and ne intellectual and practical e Chartered Institute of Building You'll leave with a broad knowledg ge of the legal, technica l, managerial, economic, social and
+Today's construction industry is facing the challenges of globalisation, climate change, demanding clients and a complex regulatory framework.
+The growing importance of technology and integrated delivery plays an increasingly important role in the industry.

+This surveying degree will give you the skills to deal with these challenges and more.
+With innovation at the core of the course, you will learn through creative problem solving and working with our industrial partners.
+You'll also develop the intellectual and practical competencies required by professional bodies such as the Chartered Institute of Building (CIOB) and Royal Institution of Chartered Surveyors (RICS).